Vancouver Internet

 Fibre

 Choose TELUS first if PureFibre reaches your exact Vancouver address and upload speed matters.
 It is a strong fit for remote work, gaming, video calls, cloud backups, and homes with several people online at once.
-It is not automatically the cheapest choice, and it is not the right answer if your building only has limited wiring or if a condo fibre provider is already installed at a much better monthly cost.
+It is not automatically the cheapest choice, and it is not the right answer if your building has limited wiring or if a condo fibre provider is already installed at a much better monthly cost.

-Up to 3 Gbps
+Up to 5 Gbps

 Fibre